top of page

 Moon people are different.
 I think of moon people as the people who feel like they only shine among other people’s presence.
 How much of the moon is seen is dependent on the phase they are in, but even regardless the light of the moon is a mere reflection of the sun’s.
 It is not a producer of its own light.
 I always said I am more like the moon because the recognition of my existence always felt attached to someone else.
 Even if the light is there, it is something constantly not seen.
 Think about it, when the moonlight is shining to fill the darkness, people for the most part are asleep.
 Literally the definition of people who are slept on.
 However, one magical thing about moon people is they tend to have this pull on people’s emotions the way the moon pulls the tides.
 Moon people are usually the people who even from a distance can see people's emotions.
 A lot of times these are the people that others tend to show their emotions, even if they are typically someone with their guard up.
 Moon people have this tendency to create a space of comfort so people feel at ease to show the hidden things.

 Maybe that’s why people who are like the sun gravitate towards them.
 It works as a friendship until it doesn’t.
 Regardless I am grateful for the experience that are sun people.
-They taught me lessons like the importance of connection, how to enjoy the little things, how to feel more excited about life, how to crave more adventures, and honesty what kindness looks like.
+They taught me lessons like the importance of connection, how to enjoy the little things, how to feel more excited about life, how to crave more adventures, and honestly what kindness looks like.

 I am a believer that cycles repeat when you don’t recognize the lesson.
 I think I experienced them to learn how to take more initiative in the connections I want to create.
 Maybe when I reach out on my own, I can find friends who shine like the stars - the type of friends who can work with me to light up the dark.
 Or friends like the earth that grounds me.
 Or maybe I’ll make friends who are like comets, that are the type of people who move rapidly but if you are lucky enough to catch sight of them, you’ll always be amazed when you get the opportunity.
 Or maybe I might meet another sun-like person and have a more balanced approach to the interactions so there is more longevity.